axelav/honkytonk.in/pages/notes/trans-america-trail.md

 - two oil changes
 - one fuel filter replacement
 - one fuel pump replacement
-- lots of chesseburgers and thousands of peanut butter M&Ms
+- dozens of cheeseburgers and thousands of peanut butter M&Ms

-Some of my favorite photos from the trip are below, and there are [many more](https://tat.honkytonk.in).
+I [wrote it up in much greater detail](/trips/trans-america-trail) but have selected some of my favorite photos from the trip below.

 <Subtitle>Tennessee</Subtitle>